 Note: Richland College does not process changes of status to F-1 from other visa categories.
-We do not accept transfer F-1 students who have earned an Associate or higher degree in the U.S. Richland College does not file reinstatements for students out of status.
+Richland College also does not file reinstatements for students who are out of status.
+We cannot accept transfer F-1 students who have earned an Associate or higher degree in the United States, or students who have a Grade Point Average (GPA) lower than 2.00.

 New students outside the United States must submit copies of their visa and I-94 upon arrival at the college.

 Original documents must be presented by both transfer and new students for verification.

 this webpage regarding procedures after you are issued the I-20.